 ADHDAdvisor.org Overall: ADHDAdvisor.org has become my service of choice because it offers all the treatments I need in one place.
-While I wish it accepted insurance, I’m delighted with the care I’ve received and would recommend it to others.
+While its medication subscription costs slightly more, I’m delighted with the care I’ve received and would recommend it to others.

 Cerebral Overall: Cerebral is similar to ADHDAdvisor.org, offering comparable services, monthly subscription plans, and personalized care.
 Still, I avoided biting the bullet and paying upfront in case I was unhappy with the provider.